puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [console_cert]: ./console_accessing.html#accepting-the-consoles-certificate

 During installation, the agent node contacted the puppet master and requested a certificate.
-To add the agent node to the deployment, you'll need to **approve its request on the puppet master**.
+To add the node to the console and to start managing its configuration, you'll need to **approve its request on the puppet master**.
 This is most easily done via the console.

 1. **On your control workstation**, open a web browser and point it to https://master.example.com.
    You will receive a warning about an untrusted certificate.
 This is because _you_ were the signing authority for the console's certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority. **Ignore the warning and accept the certificate**.
-The steps to do this vary by browser; [see here][console_cert] for detailed steps for the major web browsers.
+The steps to do this [vary by browser][console_cert].
 2. On the login screen for the console, **log in** with the email address and password you provided when installing the puppet master.

    ![The console login screen](./images/quick/login.png)

    The console GUI loads in your browser.
 Note the pending "node requests" indicator in the upper right corner.
-Click it to load a list of pending node requests.
+Click it to load a list of currently pending node requests.

    ![Node Request Indicator](./images/console/request_indicator.png)

-3. Click the "Accept All" button to approve all the requests and add the nodes to the deployment.
+3. Click the "Accept All" button to approve all the requests and add the nodes.

 > The puppet agents can now retrieve configurations from the master the next time puppet runs.